-- We do not currently accept self-referrals but women can be referred to our service by any professional supporting them such as GP, midwives, health visitors, social workers, voluntary sector agencies
+- We do not accept self-referrals, but women can be referred to our service by any professional supporting them such as a GP, midwife, health visitor, social worker, voluntary sector agencies

-- Please make sure you have consent from the woman to make the referral and please advise all women to expect a call from a duty clinician when we receive this referral to complete a telephone triage
+- The above professionals should make sure they have consent to make the referral and let people know to expect a call from us so we can complete a telephone triage

-- Routine and urgent referrals into the service are made by completing our referral form and emailing this to your local Specialist Perinatal Service
+- Referrals are made by completing our referral form and emailing this to your local service

 - Emergency referrals do not require a referral form and should be made via telephone to the local Specialist Perinatal Service between Monday to Friday 9am to 5pm.

-- Outside of these working hours referrers should contact our of hours services such as Mental Health Crisis Lines (24/7) - visit our urgent help page.
+Outside of these working hours referrers should contact our out of hours services such as Mental Health Crisis Lines which are available 24 hours a day seven days a week.